Article at a Glance:

 - Vomiting from chemotherapy

-Ativan and Xanax have many of the same side effects.
-There are some side effects of Xanax that differ from typical Ativan side effects, including:
+Although Ativan and Xanax have many of the same side effects, some side effects of Xanax differ from those of Ativan.
+These include: